skidsploiter/Account-Bot-RBX/README.md

 # Account Bot RBX

 > [!WARNING]
-> This is built only for educational purposes.
+> This is built **only for educational purposes**.
 I am not responsible for any misuses.

 A simple, open-sourced account generator written in Python.